Essential Facts About Covid-19

 This research also includes a groundbreaking study to determine the lethality of Covid-19 based on the most comprehensive available measure: the total years of life that it will rob from all people.
 This accords with the CDC’s tenet that “the allocation of health resources must consider not only the number of deaths by cause” but also the “years of potential life lost.”

 The CDC emphasizes that the Covid-19 pandemic is still “a rapidly evolving situation,” the CDC stopped reporting active Covid cases and aggregate deaths on May 11, 2023, shortly after the World Health Organization declared an “end to the public health emergency.”
 Prior to then, Just Facts methodically updated the emboldened figures in this article will be updated each weekday as the CDC publishes new data.
-Other facts that inform the broader picture will be added on a periodic basis as they are verified.
+Other facts that inform the broader picture will be updated or added on a periodic basis.

 On one hand, these facts show that:

 On the other hand, elderly people and those with chronic ailments are extremely vulnerable to Covid-19, and the disease is highly transmissible, which means it could spread like wildfire and overwhelm hospitals without extraordinary measures to contain it.
 This would greatly increase its death toll.

 However, measures to limit the spread of C-19 sometimes involve fatal tradeoffs, and thus, overreactions can destroy more years of life than they save.